lailabougria/talks/an-exception-occurred-please-try-again/samples/README.md

 # Samples

-This sample showcases how to build a retry policy with a randomized back-off time.
-The sample uses [NServiceBus](https://docs.particular.net/) on top of the [NServiceBus Learning transport](https://docs.particular.net/transports/learning/) which simulates queuing infrastructure by storing all message actions in the local file system.
+This sample showcases how to build a retry policy with a randomized back-off time when using [NServiceBus](https://docs.particular.net/).
+The sample uses the [NServiceBus Learning transport](https://docs.particular.net/transports/learning/) which simulates queuing infrastructure by storing all message actions in the local file system.
 For more information on how to use NServiceBus, check out the [quickstart](https://docs.particular.net/tutorials/quickstart/).

 This sample demonstrates how to: